ocaml-community/awesome-ocaml/README.md

 Awesome OCaml
 =============

+This repository contains a large collection of resources for the OCaml programming language.
-A curated list of awesome OCaml tools, frameworks, libraries and articles.
+Next follows a curated list of references to awesome tools, frameworks, libraries and articles.
+It also contains collection of freely available [**books**](/rizo/awesome-ocaml/tree/master/books), [**papers**](/rizo/awesome-ocaml/tree/master/papers) and [**presentations**](/rizo/awesome-ocaml/tree/master/presentations).
+**Everything you'll ever need on the road to mastering OCaml**.

+This is an open community-driven repository.
 Fork and create a Pull Request to contribute!

 ![](https://farm6.staticflickr.com/5306/5677528375_ace9c325ef_z.jpg)